tripl-ai/arc/docs-src/content/deploy/index.md

 type: blog
 ---

-Arc has been packaged as a [Docker](https://hub.docker.com/u/triplai) image to simplify deployment as a stateless process on cloud infrastructure.
+Arc has been packaged as a [Docker](https://github.com/orgs/tripl-ai/packages) image to simplify deployment as a stateless process on cloud infrastructure.
 As there are multiple versions of Arc, Spark, Scala and Hadoop see the [https://hub.docker.com/u/triplai](https://hub.docker.com/u/triplai) for the relevant version.
-The Arc container is built using the offical Spark Kubernetes images so running locally requires overriding the Docker `entrypoint`.
+The Arc container is built on top of the offical Spark Kubernetes image.

 The [deploy](https://github.com/tripl-ai/deploy) repository has examples of how to run Arc jobs on common cloud environments.